tlswg/draft-ietf-tls-external-psk-importer/draft-ietf-tls-external-psk-importer.md

                              Hash(ImportedIdentity), L)
 ~~~

+L is corresponds to the KDF output length of ImportedIdentity.target_kdf as defined in {{IANA}}.
-L is the length of the hash function associated with ImportedIdentity.target_kdf, as this
+For hash-based KDFs, such as HKDF_SHA256(0x0001), this is the length of the hash function
-is required for the imported PSK to be of suitable length with compatible ciphersuites.
+output, i.e., 32 octets.
+This is required for the IPSK to be of length suitable for supported
+ciphersuites.

+The identity of 'ipskx' as sent on the wire is ImportedIdentity.

-The hash function used for HKDF {{!RFC5869}} is that which is associated with the external PSK.
+The hash function used for HKDF {{!RFC5869}} is that which is associated with the EPSK.
 It is not the hash function associated with ImportedIdentity.target_kdf.
 If no hash function
 is specified, SHA-256 MUST be used.
-Differentiating epsk by ImportedIdentity.target_kdf ensures
+Diversifying EPSK by ImportedIdentity.target_kdf ensures
-that an imported PSK is only used as input keying material to at most one KDF, thus satisfying
+that an IPSK is only used as input keying material to at most one KDF, thus satisfying
 the requirements in {{!RFC8446}}.

-Endpoints MUST import an ipskx for each target KDF they support.
-For example, importing a key for
+Endpoints generate a compatible ipskx for each target ciphersuite they offer.
+For example, importing a
-TLS_AES_128_GCM_SHA256 and TLS_AES_256_GCM_SHA384 would yield two PSKs, one for HKDF-SHA256 and
+key for TLS_AES_128_GCM_SHA256 and TLS_AES_256_GCM_SHA384 would yield two PSKs, one for HKDF-SHA256 and
 another for HKDF-SHA384.
 In contrast, if TLS_AES_128_GCM_SHA256 and TLS_CHACHA20_POLY1305_SHA256
 are supported, only one derived key is necessary.